Kunlex58/mf-excel/README.md

 | 64-bit | 64-bit Python |
 | 32-bit | 32-bit Python |

+Python version 3.12.7 works perfect for the package.
+A virtual environment can be created on VS Code IDE.

 ## 📊 Excel Integration (xlwings)

 **Install xlwings**

+On the bash CLI, run the following code.

 ```bash